Goood morning fam!

 I LOVE this buttery stretchy-soft tank–and the best part?
 It’s reversible!
 It’s higher on one side than the other–which I love, because sometimes my sports bras are higher cut and therefore look weird without a higher cut tank.
 Here I’m wearing it with the lower side in front as that look best with the sports bra I was wearing!
 (More details on that in a second!)
 It’s just a great wardrobe staple in general!

-If you prefer something with sleeves, I LOVE their new Breeze t-shirt that they just came out with (I’ll be wearing that in another post soon!)
+If you prefer something with sleeves, my #1 favorite workout top is the Breeze t-shirt.
 I actually think that one runs more true to normal size/bigger side for Lulu–I got the 6 and it was a little loose, which I was happy about because I like tying it in a knot at the front!
 I’m obsessed!
-So much that I accidentally ordered two but I’m going to keep the second one just because I never want to be without one! 😂
+So much that I accidentally ordered two but I’m going to keep the second one just because I never want to be without one!

 Sizing: I think lululemon tops run smaller than their bottoms.
 I wear a size 6 in their tops and that’s what I’m wearing here–it fit great!
 Snug but not too tight.